rcolepeterson/a-frame-ar/README.md

 Add real assets.
 Remove POC assets.

-Move where Shawn and Matt say to move the assets.
+Move assets where Shawn and Matt say to move the assets.

 Add click events to each asset.

+Add new assets to the scene on click of a button.

 Display overaly on click.